python-microscopy/python-microscopy/doc/VisGUI.rst

 The drift expressions automatically recognise variable names from the loaded data, as well as several mathematical functions and constants [#]_.
 Any remaining names are assigned as parameters to be fitted, and will appear in the parameters box.
 It is always a good idea to check that the desired parameters appear in the parameters box, and that nothing else does.
 Two drift expression presets, namely linear and piecewise linear are available from the presets drop down.

-.. [#] a list of functions/constants can be obtained by entering ``from PYME.Analysis import intelliFit;dir(intelliFit)`` in the console window.
+.. [#] a list of functions/constants can be obtained by entering ``from PYME.Analysis import intelliFit; dir(intelliFit)`` in the console window.
 Note that there's quite a few functions defined which are likely to be irrelevant for the fitting.

 Once a pair of drift expressions has been chosen, the parameters can be edited by left clicking on their value.
 This can be used to set start values for the fit(although this is not typically required for the simpler - linear, piecewise linear - fits), or to experiment manually as to the effect of altering the parameters on the image.
 Clicking **Fit** fits the parameters by maximisation of the previously discussed entropy measure.